The Financial Perks Of Being US President Revealed

 Garry Lu

-While being the President of the United States is a stressful gig, it certainly does come with some pretty sweet benefits (aside from being the most powerful individual on Earth).
-Interestingly enough, many of these benefits remain valid after vacating the White House.
+It’s not exactly the most stress-free gig, but serving as President of the United States comes with a few benefits (aside from being the most powerful individual on Earth).
+And interestingly enough, many of these benefits remain active after they vacate the Oval Office.

-Trump does, however, make money through more subtle means, e.g. hosting staff, Secret Service, and foreign diplomats at his Trump International Hotel in Washington and Trump Tower in New York City; syndication revenue from The Apprentice; and the necessities are pretty much covered (more on that later).
+Trump did, however, receive compensation through more subtle means, e.g. hosting staff, Secret Service, and foreign diplomats at his Trump International Hotel in Washington and Trump Tower in New York City; syndication revenue from The Apprentice.
+And the necessities are pretty much covered (more on this later).

-RELATED: The Stock Market Has Once Again (Correctly) Predicted Who Would Win The US Presidential Election
+RELATED: The Stock Market Has Once Again Predicted The US Presidential Election Result

 Pension

-After five or more years in federal service, a former US president will also receive priority healthcare as well as access to veteran hospitals – if they so choose, that is.
+After five or more years in federal service, a former US president is also entitled to priority healthcare as well as access to veteran hospitals — if they so choose, that is.
 75% is covered by the taxpayer.

 The White House practically needs no introduction.
 It’s where every US president has been housed and served their country since 1792, offering six floors, 132 rooms, as well as the following: